jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/030-single-position.md

 ---
 title: Play across strings
 slug: melody-one-position
-abstract: Playing across strings without moving the fretting hand out of position.
+abstract: Playing a melody without moving out of position.
 ---

 Once playing a melody on a single string has been explored,